 For components that only represent a relatively small proportion of your costs, the impact of a supplier seeking to increase costs may not be that significant.
 At the worst, you could potentially accept the price increase while looking for alternative suppliers.
 On the other hand, if the parts represent a large proportion of your costs, then even a modest increase may have a significant impact on your profit margins.
 The greater the overall proportion of cost that the part represents, the more important keeping your options open through dual sourcing may be.

 You don't have the ability to manufacturing the component internally

 If you lack the ability to manufacture the part internally, then seeking an alternative supplier becomes more important.
 Maintaining some manufacturing in-house can provide a fallback should you run into supply issues.
 If you can confidently meet your needs internally should you need to, then the strategic importance of dual sourcing declines.

 The final reason to consider dual sourcing is that this particular supplier has tried increasing prices before.
-If you have a long-term relationship with a company and have had no trouble with them before, then the rush to dual source may not be that great.
+If you have a long-term relationship with a company and have had no trouble with them before, then the rush to dual sourcing may not be that beneficial.
 On the other hand, if they have caused issues previously – potentially trying to take advantage of your dependence on them, then this represents a key reason to consider dual sourcing.